 Where the design community meets.

-UX/UI Designer Joined about 1 year ago
+UX/UI Designer Joined over 1 year ago

 If there's other sites I'd love to know about them.
 It's definitely not a DN-specific issue even though the downvotes, absurd self promotion and spam has contributed to it.
 I can't really name a single place where I'd go to get my design news and have conversations regarding design related topics.
 There's a few subreddits here and there but nothing as active as for example developers are.There's webdev/frontend subreddits with 300k+ members..
 Hackernews is active as hell as wel.